The Savvy Guide to December

 Elf on the Shelf ideas

 Why?
 Those who love finding new hiding spots for their Elf on the Shelf every night don’t need to be told about how much joy it brings to their families.
 But even the skeptics will have their frozen hearts melted by pictures of elves hanging from trees, sitting in candy dishes, or passed out in a bucket of popcorn.
-The official website has a section for kids with quizzes, games, and trivia, and one for parents with craft ideas, recipes, and ideas.
+The official website has a section for kids with quizzes, games, and trivia, and one for parents with craft ideas, recipes, and ideas, but we’ve got 24 Elf on the Shelf ideas — one for every night leading up to the big night.